CrystalCry97/nodejs_webscrapper_example/README.md

 - we get the result count, and page count from the HTML using the `getResultFromHTML` page, to loop over it in `crawlEachPage` function.
 - then we will get all the urls of articles using `getURLsFromHTML` and store it in list.
 - then we go through each of that article URL, fetch the HTML, and scrap it using `getArticleFromHTML` function.
-- this function, make use of `selectors` variable we declared in `site` variable, to scrap for the article information.
+- this function, make use of `site.selectors` variable we declared in `site` variable, to scrap for the article information.
 - it then return an articles and stored it into the DB.